 \subsection{Related results}

-After Ostrovskii~\cite{Ostrovskii04} formally introduced the concept of spanning tree congestion, it has been studied extensively from both graph-theoretic and algorithmic perspectives.
-Here we only list known results on the complexity of {\STC} on restricted graph classes.
+Since Ostrovskii~\cite{Ostrovskii04} formally introduced the concept of spanning tree congestion, it has been studied extensively from both graph-theoretic and algorithmic perspectives.
+Here we summarize relevant known results on the complexity of {\STC} on restricted graph classes.
 For more information about spanning tree congestion, see the survey by Otachi~\cite{Otachi20}.

 In general, {\STC} is known to be NP-complete~\cite[Section~5.6]{Lowenstein10}, and its NP-completeness holds even on planar graphs~\cite{BodlaenderFGOL12}, split graphs~\cite{OkamotoOUU11}, chain graphs ($2K_{2}$-free bipartite graphs)~\cite{OkamotoOUU11}, and graphs of maximum degree~$3$~\cite{AtaligCDKLSZ26}.
-Recently, we noticed that a proof in a recent paper by Lampis et al.~\cite{LampisMNOV025} can be easily modified to prove the NP-completeness of {\STC} on interval graphs of linear clique-width at most~$3$ (see its updated full version~\cite[Theorem~9]{LampisMNOV025arxiv}).
+We recently noticed that a proof by Lampis et al.~\cite{LampisMNOVV25} can be easily modified to prove the NP-completeness of {\STC} on interval graphs of linear clique-width at most~$3$ (see the updated full version of their paper~\cite[Theorem~9]{LampisMNOVV25arxiv}).
 The main result of this paper (\cref{thm:stc-pint}) strengthens this hardness to proper interval graphs.

 On the other hand, it is known that {\STC} is polynomial-time solvable for trivially perfect graphs (chordal cographs)~\cite{OkamotoOUU11}, cochain graphs (cobipartite chordal graphs)~\cite{KuboYKY14la,Kubo15mt}, and outerplanar graphs~\cite{BodlaenderKMO11}.
-Furthermore, the XP-time algorithm parameterized by treewidth~\cite[Theorem~14]{LampisMNOV025} implies that for every fixed constant $p$, {\STC} is polynomial-time (XP-time) solvable for $p$-outerplanar graphs since a $p$-outerplanar graph has treewidth at most $3p-1$~\cite{Bodlaender98}.
+Furthermore, the XP algorithm parameterized by treewidth~\cite[Theorem~14]{LampisMNOVV25}, together with the fact that every $p$-outerplanar graph has treewidth at most $3p-1$~\cite{Bodlaender98}, implies that {\STC} is polynomial-time solvable on $p$-outerplanar graphs for every fixed $p$.

 See \cref{fig:graph-classes} for a summary of the results mentioned above.